Turtosa/from-zero-to-rag/from-zero-to-rag.md

 After embedding the user query with the same exact model and endpoint from above, we perform a search query on Infinity (DB).
 The search endpoint was a bit annoying, with the documentation not quite matching up with reality, and some ungraceful segfaults occurring when I failed to conform to the implied spec.

-Following some trial and error, I ended up with the following (which works great and is stable for now):
+Regardless, following some trial and error, I ended up with the following (which works great and is stable for now):
 ```go
 type InfinityResponse struct {
 	ErrorCode int `json:"error_code"`